papajessie/swcpy/docs/smugglerContrabandStorage.md

 ---
-title: "bld_title_smugglerContrabandStorage" (smugglerContrabandStorage)
+title: bldtitlesmugglerContrabandStorage (smugglerContrabandStorage)
 category: building
 ---

-# "bld_title_smugglerContrabandStorage" (smugglerContrabandStorage) — version 1100
+# bldtitlesmugglerContrabandStorage (smugglerContrabandStorage) — version 1102

 You can read an [explanation  of the various unit stats](unitexplained.md).